Water Balance

 Sanitizing Your Pool Water

-The best method for maintaining a proper chlorine level in pools is by using one of the GLB stabilized chlorine products.
-These products contain additional stabilizer to continuously replenish any which is lost from backwashing and splash out.
-They also contain a much higher percentage of available chlorine than liquid chlorine products and do not alter the hardness level.
+The best method for maintaining a proper chlorine level in pools is using one of the GLB-stabilized chlorine products.
+These products contain additional stabilizers to replenish any loss from backwashing and splashing out continuously.
+They also include a much higher percentage of available chlorine than liquid chlorine products and do not alter the hardness level.

-Because water conditions change rapidly, it is very important to test the water every day for chlorine residual.
+Because water conditions change rapidly, it is imperative to test the water daily for chlorine residual.
 The free available chlorine reading should be 2 – 4 ppm.
 You should also test pH at the same time.